tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 * **Tachycardia.** Increase in heart rate occurs because the right ventricle catches up with its workload.
 * **Tachypnea.** The most frequent sign is tachypnea.
 * **Hypotension.** Increased right venticular demand results in reduced cardiac output.

+## Causes
+Pulmonary embolism is linked to a lot of causes and these are the most common:

+* **Trauma.** Trauma anywhere in the body could cause PE especially if a clot is released from the venous system.
+* **Surgery.** Certain surgical procedures such as orthopedic, major abdominal, pelvic, and gynecologic surgeries could cause PE.
+* **Hypercoagulable states.** A patient with hypercoagulability disorders would most likely develop a clot that could result in PE.
+* **Prolonged immobility.** Being unable to move for a prolonged time predisposes a person to PE.

+## Statistics and Epidemiology
+Pulmonary embolism may also occur in healthy people.

+There are 237,000 nonfatal cases of pulmonary embolism in the United States every year.
+294,000 cases are considered fatal each year.

 # ~Question 3
 The nurse assesses a patient for a possible pulmonary embolism.
 The nurse looks for the most common sign of: